wilsonwaters/rdiff-backup-auto/README.md

         sudo vim /etc/backup/hosts/backup.hostname
 # Configuration

 Defaults in configuration files should be suitable for most situations.
-The configuration files simplify the rfiff-backup options.
+The configuration files simplify the rdiff-backup options.
 Configuring a new host to be backed up is as simple as making a copy of the example host config on the server.

 ## Server